-Successful completion of the examination is one of the requirements for attaining an Fi360 designation, and anyone seeking to achieve that end is eligible to sit for it.
-The other requirements for attaining the designation include meeting the experience requirement, completing training, satisfying the Code of Ethics and Conduct Standards, and submitting the application and dues.
-Exam eligibility will lapse after one (1) year from the date of purchase.
+Successful completion of the examination is one of the requirements for attaining an Fi360 Designation.
+Anyone seeking to achieve an Fi360 Designation is eligible to sit for an exam.
+In order to be awarded the designation, the candidate must also meet all other requirements, including an experience requirement, completing training, satisfying the Code of Ethics and Conduct Standards, and submitting the application and dues.
+Each exam attempt purchased must be taken within one (1) year from the date of purchase.
 After this date, access is revoked and the examination must be repurchased.

 Format and Procedure

-- AIF® Examination consists of sixty (60) multiple choice questions with a time-limit of ninety (90) minutes.
-A paper-based examination is available upon prior arrangement by Fi360 or the exam taker, and may only be proctored by Fi360 personnel.
+- AIF® Examination consists of eighty (80) multiple choice questions, seventy (70) of which are graded for the exam score.
+Candidates are given a time-limit of one hundred twenty (120) minutes to complete the exam.
+A paper-based examination is available upon prior arrangement by Fi360 or the exam taker and may only be proctored by Fi360 personnel.

 - AIFA® Examination is a paper-based exam.
 It totals 50 points consisting of nine (9) short answer questions (30 points total), ten (10) multiple choice questions (10 points total) and completion of case studies (10 points total).
 The AIFA® Examination has a time-limit of ninety (90) minutes.

-For the AIF® and PPC® examinations, computer-based examination results are delivered upon completion of the exam or when the time-limit is reached.
-Paper-based exam results are delivered within two weeks of completion.
+Computer-based exam results are delivered upon completion of the exam or when the time-limit is reached.

 For a detailed description of our Retake Policy, please read our Fi360® Exam - Retake Policy help article.